basho/basho_docs/source/languages/en/riak/dev/data-modeling/serving-ads.md

 ## Simple Case

 A common use case for Riak is using it as a data store for serving ad content to many different web and mobile users with low latency.
-In Riak, advertising content - images or text - can be stored with unique keys, or with Riak-generated keys.
+In Riak, advertising content---images or text---can be stored with unique keys, or with Riak-generated keys.
 Users will often make keys based on a campaign ID for easy retrieval.

 ## Complex Case